-Annegaaike Leopold, Michelle Bloor, Bruno Campos, Ksenia Groh, Leo Posthuma, Hanna Schreiber, Paul Thomas, and Hans Sanderson (2023) Preliminary report, evaluation and results of the 1st SETAC-EC Consultation meeting on Safe and Sustainable by Design, held October 2nd, 2023.
-Online Meeting, organized by SETAC-Sounding Board of the High-Level Round Table for the Chemical Strategy for Sustainability and representatives of the European Commission.
+Annegaaike Leopold, Michelle Bloor, Bruno Campos, Ksenia Groh, Leo Posthuma, Hanna Schreiber, Paul Thomas, and Hans Sanderson (2023) Preliminary report, evaluation and results of the 1st SETAC-EC Consultation meeting on Safe and Sustainable by Design, held on 2 October 2023.
+Online meeting, organized by SETAC-Sounding Board of the High-Level Round Table for the Chemical Strategy for Sustainability and representatives of the European Commission.